SrijanBadhya/Debsoc/Running the PES Debsoc.md

 This is the single most important activity of a club.

-This is the single place (besides arguably PESDT) where systems matter the most, because you have an enormous scaled up load to handle.
+This is the single place (besides arguably PESDT) where systems matter the most, because
+1. You have an enormous scaled up load of people and documentation to handle.
+2. This is the first impression of the juniors of the soc, and shapes whether they want to continue or not.

 ### History
 First, a brief view on how recruitments were done in the past: